Arup’s advanced approach to fire engineering means that we rise to the challenges posed by all types of structures.

 We are also contributing back to society through our research on fire safety in Informal Settlements (otherwise known as slums, shantytowns, favelas, etc.) in Cape Town, South Africa.
 Due to poor construction materials, lack of planning, energy poverty and complex socioeconomic conditions in Informal Settlements, a single fire can impact thousands of people.
 In collaboration with Arup International Development, the fire team is taking a technical approach that evaluates the fire risks in the built environment, while equally considering the social, political, and environmental aspects of Informal Settlements.
 This should empower stakeholders working with Informal Settlements to assess fire risks and identify the most effective investment opportunities to improve fire safety in Informal Settlements globally.

 We stay at the cutting edge of fire safety design by supporting Research, Masters, PhD and Professorships programmes at leading universities, helping develop innovative fire engineering techniques.
-We are currently supporting the International Master of Science in Fire Safety Engineering; a two year full time master programme in the Erasmus+ framework which is jointly offered by Ghent University, Lund University and the University of Edinburgh.
 This approach means that we rise to the challenges posed by all types of complex building forms.

 Talk to our experts